wwzll123/TPSO/README.md

  ```

  # Running
-- You should make sure your query protein seqs in the file of './workFolder/seqs.fa'.
+- You should make sure your query protein sequences in the file of './workFolder/seqs.fa'.
 - than, enter the following command lines on Linux System.
  ```
- python main.py
+ $ python main.py
 ```
 - the predicted result will be generated in file of './workFolder/querys.jun_res'.
 - The first column is the prediction result, 0 means non-DBP, 1 means DBP.
 The second column is the probability of being predicted as a positive sample.
 The third column is the probability of being predicted as a negative sample.